phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 173557
+#Number of Clinton Tweets: 173959
-#Number of Trump Tweets: 171946
+#Number of Trump Tweets: 172473
-#Total Number of Tweets: 167230
+#Number of Rubio Tweets: 50746
-#Number of Rubio Tweets: 50586
+#Number of Sanders Tweets: 23823
-#Number of Sanders Tweets: 23574
+#Number of Carson Tweets: 21476
-#Number of Carson Tweets: 21405
+#Number of Bush Tweets: 17524
-#Number of Bush Tweets: 17450
+#Total Number of Tweets:
 ---